 If you’re planning to migrate your site any time soon, it should not be done blindly.
 Only a skilled SEO team should handle a site migration.
 One simple mistake could wreak havoc on your rankings and traffic.

 Here is a website migration checklist to keep handy:

 1. Avoid migrating during the busy season

 Regardless of how well-executed your site migration is, you should expect a slight drop in your traffic.
 It happens, even with a carefully implemented plan.
 Avoid migrating during your busy season.
 Instead, perform the migration during your slow period.
-If your busiest season is during the fall, do it during the month you normally receive less traffic.
-So, even if you do experience a small drop in traffic, it won’t make a huge difference because you normally would lose traffic anyway.
+If your busiest season is during the Christmas rush, do it during the month you normally receive less traffic.
+So, even if you do experience a small drop in traffic, it won’t make a huge difference.

 Then develop a good URL structure for the website.
 This will need to be SEO optimised.
-Whenever URLs are restructured on a website, expect a slight dip in your ranking.
+Whenever URLs are restructured on a website, expect a slight dip in your rankings.

 Test your site on a test server before doing a site migration.
 Avoiding this important step will cause errors and possibly set your site far behind for several days and even weeks.
 You will need to check and see if all your redirects are functioning properly.
 Make sure this step is done in private mode prior to going public.

 It is a good idea to record your Google Analytics data prior to the migration, so you can determine any drop in traffic.
 Then pinpoint the exact web pages experienced a drop in traffic.
 The easiest way to accomplish this task is by conducting a comparison with the data from your previous website with your new site.

 You will need to monitor any pages that loss traffic.
 This could be an indication that the authority is not being transferred from the previous website to the new site.
 If this important step is ignored, it could have a negative impact on the overall performance of your website.